ga4gh/vrs/docs/source/terms_and_model.rst

-*Abundance* is the measure of a quantity of a molecule in a system. :ref:`Copy Number <CopyNumber>` and :ref:`Expression` variants are two common types of abundance statements, measuring the copies of a molecule present in a genome or expressed in a sample, respectively.
+*Abundance* is the measure of a quantity of a molecule in a system. :ref:`Copy Number <CopyNumber>` and gene expression variants are two common types of abundance statements, measuring the copies of a molecule present in a genome or expressed in a sample, respectively.